Fail. Fail. Fail. That's what plenty of customers had to say about their shopping experiences this past holiday season. And, poor

 Indeed, social media has opened up a whole new realm of possibilities for engaging customers, building customer loyalty, and ultimately, boosting sales through repeat business and referrals.

-But even the most sophisticated marketing and engagement programs can be undermined by one bad experience with a customer service rep or sales person.
+But even the most sophisticated and engagement programs can be undermined by one bad experience with a customer service rep or sales person.
 And when a disgruntled customer takes his or her complaints to social media, it can set off a firestorm of negative consequences and a PR nightmare.

 Staying Customer Centric